beyondessential/tamanu/database/model/central-server/fhir/job_workers.md

 Worker management is done via SQL functions: `job_worker_register()`, `job_worker_heartbeat()`, `job_worker_deregister()`, `job_worker_garbage_collect()`.
 Additionally there's the querying function `job_worker_is_alive()`.

+This provides the possibility of decoupling part or whole of the job system from the Tamanu JS/TS codebase, while retaining identical handling.
 {% enddocs %}

 {% docs fhir__job_workers__created_at %}